 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 Since I was a child I have eaten cod at home, with simple recipes my mother cooked and which I liked but not really loved.
 Cod was for me another fish.
 But my opinion changed when Zé Carlos Barretta.
 There I had the chance to try the cod in ways I would have never imagined.
 Suddenly the cod became a tasty dish.
 Every time I went to a restaurant I ordered a different recipe with great expectations.

-Here are some of the best cod dishes I had and I strongly recommend you to try when in Portugal.
-I’ve also provided recipes so that you can try them at home!
+Here are some of the best cod dishes I had and I strongly recommend you try them when in Portugal.
+I've also provided recipes so that you can try them at home!
 Cod is a very inexpensive fish to cook with so you can really stretch your food budget.

 Bacalhau à Brás

 Bacalhau à Brás is one of the most famous cod recipes from Portuguese and Macao cuisine (a former Portuguese colony).